Rigidity (psychology)

 In psychology, rigidity, or mental rigidity, refers to an obstinate inability to yield or a refusal to appreciate another person's viewpoint or emotions and the tendency to perseverate, which is the inability to change habits and modify concepts and attitudes once developed.
 The opposite of rigidity is cognitive flexibility.

-A specific example of rigidity is functional fixedness, which is a difficulty conceiving new uses for familiar objects.
+A specific example of rigidity is functional fixedness, which is a difficulty conceiving new uses for familiar objects: a fork is for eating, and it cannot be used for other purposes, such as holding a piece of paper upright or digging in the dirt.
+Another example of mental rigidity is making a plan (e.g., to eat frozen waffles for breakfast tomorrow) and being unable to adjust that plan when circumstances change (e.g., if someone else eats the waffles today).
+A person showing cognitive flexibility would think of alternatives, such as buying more waffles before tomorrow's breakfast or deciding to eat pancakes instead of waffles tomorrow.

-Different things have been called rigid thinking, including dogmatism, a strong desire for closure (e.g., needing an explanation for why something bad happened, even when no explanation is possible), the type of rigid thinking identified by the cognitive reflection test, and cognitive inflexibility.
+Different things have been called rigid thinking, including dogmatism, a strong desire for psychological closure (e.g., needing an explanation for why something bad happened, even when no explanation is possible), the type of rigid thinking identified by the cognitive reflection test, and cognitive inflexibility.

 History

 Rigidity is an ancient part of our human cognition.
 Systematic research on rigidity can be found tracing back to Gestalt psychologists, going as far back as the late 19th to early 20th century with Max Wertheimer, Wolfgang Köhler, and Kurt Koffka in Germany.
 In the early stages of approaching the idea of rigidity, it is treated as "a unidimensional continuum ranging from rigid at one end to flexible at the other.”
 This idea dates back to the 1800s and was later articulated by Charles Spearman, who described it as mental inertia.
 Prior to 1960, many definitions for the term rigidity were afloat.
-One example includes Kurt Goldstein's, which he stated, "adherence to a present performance in an inadequate way", another being Milton Rokeach saying the definition was, "[the] inability to change one's set when the objective conditions demand it".
-Others have simplified rigidity down to stages for easy defining.
+One example includes Kurt Goldstein's, which he stated, "adherence to a present performance in an inadequate way" Others have simplified rigidity down to stages for easy defining.
 Generally, it is agreed upon that it is evidenced by the identification of mental or behavioral sets.

 Lewin and Kounin also proposed a theory of cognitive rigidity (also called Lewin-Kounin formulation) based on a Gestalt perspective, using it to explain particular behavior in people with intellectual disability that is inflexible, repetitive, and unchanging.
 The theory proposed that it is caused by a greater "stiffness," or impermeability between inner-personal regions of individuals, which influence behavior.
 Rigidity was particularly explored in Lewin's views regarding the degree of differentiation among children.
 He posited that an intellectually disabled child can be distinguished from the typically developing child due to the smaller capacity for dynamic rearrangement in terms of his psychical systems.